KCPalisoc/ML_project/README.md

 3. Download these datasets to run the final Jupyter notebooks:
   * Yelp Academic Dataset (https://www.yelp.com/dataset)
   * Twitter Dataset (Private)
 4. Navigate from the root directory ML_project -> 'Final Reports'.
-There you will find multiple Jupyter notebooks with that contains sentiment classification and analysis for both Yelp reviews and tweets.
+There, you will find multiple Jupyter notebooks with that contains sentiment classification and analysis for both Yelp reviews and tweets.